Job cuts could boost populists, German minister tells Siemens

 The anti-immigrant Alternative for Germany (AfD) stormed into parliament with nearly 13 percent of vote on Sept.
 24, the first far-right party to move into the Bundestag, or lower house of parliament, in over half a century.

-A restructuring plan is expected on Nov.
+Siemens management reportedly plans to submit a restructuring plan to the company’s supervisory board on Nov.
 8, the day before the group is due to publish quarterly financial results.

-(Reporting by Andrea Shalal, additional reporting by Victoria Bryan; Editing by Richard Balmforth)
+Reporting by Andrea Shalal, additional reporting by Victoria Bryan; Editing by Matthew Mpoke Bigg